jfalcou/eve/doc/manual/functions/arithmetic/signnz.rst

       constexpr /* implementation defined */ signnz = {};
    }

-Function object computing the signnz (-1 or 1) of the  value of a :ref:`Value <concept-value>`, the signnz of zero being one.
+Function object computing the signnz (-1 or 1) of a :ref:`Value <concept-value>`, the signnz of zero being one.

 Synopsis
 ********